vansh-khaneja/In-Store-Shelf-Analysis/README.md

 ## Contact

-Feel free to ask any query at vanshkhaneja2004@gmail.com
+For any questions or issues, feel free to open an issue on this repository or contact me at vanshkhaneja2004@gmail.com.

-Happy Coding :)
+Happy coding!